 Bhavishya Badri: Bhavishya Badri is one of the 'Panch Badri' or five badri shrines in the region.
-Bhavishya Badri is worshipped at a distance of 3km from Tapovan on the road to Malari.
-It is believed that a time will come when the shrine of Badrinath will get inaccessible because of collision of Nar and Narayan mountaion.
-The shrine of Badrinath will then be worshipped at Bhavishya Badri.
+Bhavishya Badri is at a distance of 3km from Tapovan on the road to Malari.
+It is believed that a time will come when the shrine of Badrinath will get inaccessible because of collision of the Nar and Narayan mountaion.
+The shrine of Lord Badrinath will then be worshipped at Bhavishya Badri.

 Kalpavriksha: It is a forgotten tree which holds unsurpassed and unparalleled significance.
 Kalpavriksha is the oldest tree of India with an age of more than 1200 years.
-The great 8th century explorer Adi Shankaracharya used to meditate in the shades of this comely tree and the cave where he lived is also situated here.
+The great 8th century explorer Adi Shankaracharya used to meditate in the shades of this tree and the cave where he lived is also situated here.
 The circumference of this mulberry tree is 21.5mts.
 This historic tree is now only able to bear flowers and not fruits, but the leaves are still young and fresh.
-Millions of people visit Badrinath every year unknowingly that the tree they pass through has same age as the Badrinath temple.
+Millions of people visit Badrinath every year unknown by the fact that the tree they pass through has same age as the Badrinath temple.

 Mana: Mana is very close to Tibet border and it is one of the last villages of India.
 Most of the tourists who visit Badrinath also come to see the end of the road at Mana.
-Mana is inhabited by Indo-Mongolian tribes often called as bhotias.
+Mana is inhabited by Indo-Mongolian tribes often called as Bhotias.
 Mana is situated 3kms from Badrinath and 64kms from Joshimath.
 Bheem Pul, Vyas Gufa and Ganesh Gufa are interesting places to look for at Mana.